The team at Bryn Mawr Rehab Hospital

 means 99 percent of our stroke inpatients meet

-the goals they've set with their case managers, upon discharge.
+the goals they've set with their care managers, upon discharge.

 Stroke Treatment: Our Approach

 When stroke patients arrive at Bryn Mawr Rehab Hospital—generally from